 Purpose Future use PRO VISIONS Adult Social Ser vices Doubtful Debts A provision to cover bad debts.
 This provision will decrease as bad debts are written off.
 A significant proportion is for specific debts with a proportion for general service user related debts.
 ETD Do ubtful Debts A provision to cover bad debts.
 No current specific requirement.
-Ins urance Provision for insurance claims.
+Ins surance Provision for insurance claims.
 Contractual commitment based on reported claims and provision for incurred but unreported claims.
 Pension liability re: Norfolk a and Waveney Mental Health Trust Provision for the potential pension liability arising from the transfer of staff to the Norfolk & Waveney Mental Health NHS Foundation Trust.
-A £600k liability exists that will be settled shortly. lundancy A provision to meet redundancy & pension strain costs.
-This is expected to be used in full based on anticipated restructuring during 2015-16. - ers (Prevention of Less Favourable Treatment) julations This provision is to meet the variable demand on Retained Turnout costs.
+A £600k liability exists that will be settled shortly.
+Rec lundancy A provision to meet redundancy & pension strain costs.
+This is expected to be used in full based on anticipated restructuring during 2015-16. ers (Prevention of Less Favourable Treatment) julations This provision is to meet the variable demand on Retained Turnout costs.
 This is required to cover the contractual commitment, but currently there is no specific call on the provision identified.
 Closed landfill long term impairment provision Provision created to fund long term impairment costs arising from Closed Landfill sites, as per Government legislation and External Audit recommendation.
 This is required to cover the legal requirements, but there is currently no specific call on the provision identified.
 A fixed amount from revenue is released each year to cover impairment costs.
-EARMAR KED RESERVES Adult Falcast on Incomo Pocoriza The County Council is required to approve a budget on Income Reserve The service has a requirement for a 5% risk margin based for the Adult Education service five to six months in advance of the funding announcement by the Skills Funding Agency.
+EARMAR KED RESERVES on Income Reserve The County Council is required to approve a budget for the Adult Education service five to six months in advance of the funding announcement by the Skills Funding Agency.
 In addition, the Skills Funding Agency can also impose penalties on the service in the event that targets are not met and these are dependent on results assessed at year end.
-This reserve enables the Council to manage risks associated with potential changes in Skills Funding on the likelihood of funder's requests to return funds when educational attainment targets have not been achieved.
+This reserve enables the Council to manage risks associated with potential changes in Skills Funding Agency working.
+The service has a requirement for a 5% risk margin based on the likelihood of funder's requests to return funds when educational attainment targets have not been achieved.
 Such requests occur at the end of the academic year when fixed costs have already been committed and the reserve is intended to avoid overspending.
 The target is £0.300m and more work is needed to build up levels of reserves.
 Risk is currently amber against current performance but red against target levels.